iyashjayesh/gocron-ui/README.md

 srv := server.NewServer(scheduler, 8080, server.WithTitle("My Custom Scheduler"))
 ```

 This will update both the browser tab title and the header title in the UI.
+When using a custom title, the UI automatically displays a subtle "powered by gocron-ui" attribution below the title.

 #### Command-line Example